Scientific-Computing-Lab/gpuFLOPBench/README.md

 ```
 source ./runBuild.sh
 ```
 We originally had the CUDA codes building with `nvcc` but for simplicity have switch to just LLVM.
-You may be able to build the codes with `nvcc`, but it may take some modifications to the build pipeline.
+You may still be able to build the codes with `nvcc`, but it may take some modifications to the build pipeline.

-# Common Build Issues
+## Common Build Issues

 The biggest build issue is that `clang` isn't assigning the proper order of includes when building a CUDA or OMP program.
 To get around this we include some extra flags in the `runBuild.sh` script that allow you to overwrite the include directories that `clang` tries to automgically put in.
 An example with the `LASSEN` build flags is included to guide what directories are required for other machines.